-A desmoid tumour is a benign, non-inflammatory fibroblastic tumour (see WHO 2002 classification of soft tissue tumours) with a tendency to local invasion and recurrence but without metastasis.
+Desmoid tumors are benign, non-inflammatory fibroblastic tumors with a tendency for local invasion and recurrence but without metastasis.

 They are rare tumors, thought to account for only ~0.03% of all neoplasms 6.
 Desmoid tumors are found in all age groups but are most frequently encountered between 20 and 40 years of age.
 They are seen more in women (2:1).
-They are rare lesions with an estimated incidence of 3 or 4 new cases per million population per year.
+They are rare lesions with an estimated incidence of 3.7 new cases per million population per year 1.

-- some cases have been associated with oestrogen therapy
+- some cases have been associated with pregnancy and estrogen therapy 10

 - in the case of mesenteric desmoid they are seen either sporadically or in association with familial polyposis coli syndrome (FAP): 9-18% of FAP cases may have a desmoid tumor 8

 Frequent locations in the abdomen are the abdominal wall, the root of the mesentery and the retroperitoneum.

-In terms of density most are relatively homogeneously or focally hyperattenuating when compared to soft tissue on the non-contrast scan.
+- most are relatively homogeneously or focally hyperattenuating when compared to soft tissue on the non-contrast scan

-Most desmoids will demonstrate enhancement following administration of intravenous contrast.
+- most will demonstrate enhancement following administration of intravenous contrast

-MRI, as is the case with other soft tissue tumours, is more sensitive to local tumour extension.
+MRI, as is the case with other soft tissue tumors, is more sensitive to local tumor extension.
 Their appearance is accounted for by their dense cellularity.
-Typical signal characteristics include
+Typical signal characteristics include:

 Treatment and prognosis